-The Quad Cities TPC is responsible for programming monies for Surface Transportation Program (STP); Transportation Alternatives (TAP); and Federal Transit Administration (FTA) 5307, 5310, and 5339 funding under MAP-21.
+The Quad Cities TPC is responsible for programming monies for Surface Transportation Block Grant Program (STBG); Transportation Alternatives Set-Aside (TASA); and Federal Transit Administration (FTA) 5307, 5310, and 5339 funding under FAST (Fixing America’s Surface Transportation) Act.
 A general explanation of these funds and the funding levels available is located in the Quad Cities Transportation Improvement Program (TIP).
 Cross-reference the document on the TIP page of this website for more information on these funding programs.

 Project Selection – Roads, Trails/Pedestrians and Transit

-As federal funds, approved projects are required to be amended into an annual element of the current TIP and follow the federal project development process in cooperation with the respective Illinois or Iowa Department of Transportation to move a project from programmed to implementation.
+As federal funds, approved projects are required to be amended into an annual element of the current TIP and follow the federal project development process in cooperation with the respective Illinois or Iowa Department of Transportation to move a programmed project to an implemented project.

 Federal Transit Administration Funds.
 FTA transit funds in the metropolitan area are apportioned to the Quad Cities (Davenport, IA-IL) Urbanized Area by formula.
 The national apportionments by FTA appear in the Federal Register annually.
 It is an annual lump sum for the Iowa-Illinois metropolitan area for certain FTA funding sources.
 The following funds, 5307 – Urbanized Area Formula Funds, 5310 – Enhanced Mobility of Seniors and Individuals with Disabilities, and 5339- Bus and Bus Facilities, are suballocated by a local mutually agreed on formula and facilitated by Bi-State Regional Commission.